 Major components of tuition plus standard salary; salary is commensurate with student standing.
-Compensation and benefits are based on the 2023-2024 ASE salary schedule
+2022-23 Salary Chart: TA/RA Salaries

 Topic 1: Your assignment is to select a strong and diverse class of freshmen for the University of Washington.
 What is the meaning of "strong and diverse?"
 What academic and personal factors would you choose to consider in reviewing applications for the desired freshman class, and why?

 Topic 2: How will you objectively evaluate an applicant whose views conflict with yours?
 Is it ever appropriate to use judgement based on personal opinion in reviewing for admission to a public university?
 Please give an example to illustrate your decision.

 Your application will not be considered complete, nor will it be reviewed, without the required responses addressing the questions above.